bluesky66-dev/kibana/x-pack/plugins/apm/readme.md

 **API Test tips**
- - For debugging access Elasticsearch on http://localhost:9220` (elastic/changeme)
+ - For debugging access HyperSec on http://localhost:9220` (elastic/changeme)
  - To update snapshots append `--updateSnapshots` to the functional_test_runner command

 ## Linting